Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

 #### Functionality Testing
  * I used the W3 validator to check and find _error_ or _issues_ on the HTML code and CSS.
    * Result after running the final test om W3 HTML:
+    Document checking completed.
+No erros or warnings to show.
    * Result after running the final check on W3 CSS:
  Chrome developers used to check the performance of the site.
 #### Compatibility Testing